DavesCodeMusings/raspberry-cobbler/docs/phase9.md

-# Phase 9: Filling in the Gaps
+# Phase 9: Filling in the gaps

 **_This phase may change as more gaps are identified_**